Sylvexia/personal_research/10-29 Personal Research.md

 		- `./onnx-mlir-opt --convert-arith-to-posit-func='n-bits=8 es-val=0' test_memref.mlir`
 	- Explanation:
 		- For the first and third, we can see `alloca` and `alloc`return type get modified to i8
-		- For second testcase, since it's
+		- For second testcase, since it's not f32, it would not convert
-			- It would have conversion error in the past.
+			- It would have legalization error in the past.
+			- How it get fix is now the legalize is all from `typeconverter.isLegal()`, but not my custom type verifier.
 		- Both operator share the same builder method, so I use one template to convert both of them.
+			- `c++` template syntax is weird:
+				```cpp
+				template <typename...
+Ops>
+				void populateMemRefNoOprandToIntPattern(
+					RewritePatternSet &patterns,
+					TypeConverter &typeConverter)
+				{
+					MLIRContext *ctx = patterns.getContext();

+					(patterns.add<MemRefNoOprandToIntPattern<Ops>>
+						(typeConverter, ctx), ...);
+				}
+				```
+- MISC:
+	- Refactor some code, to make the same thing have unified interface.
+		- Still messy though.
 # How does affine works?
 - Motivation:
 	- Since we might need to handle the affine operation return type, it's probably good to figure out what did it do.